gronnbeck/learning-clojure/README.md

 ###Progress
 So far I'm at level 47, and things are getting harder and more interesting.
+Starting to dig into medium level problems, and my brain is starting too grasp functional programming again.

 #Noir